emmanuel12/gentoo-installer/README.md

 gentoo-installer
 ================

 Gentoo installation script.
+Make sure you change the source code to meet your needs.
 Usage: 'bash ingen.sh'